AlokBisht/project-arcadia/README.md

 # project-arcadia

-Project Arcadia is the is a dumpsite for the theories.... that have benn tested or are to be tested.
+Project Arcadia is the is a dumpsite for the theories.... that have been tested or are to be tested.

 ## Idea1: Produce subprimes